THE APPLICATION PERIOD IS NOW CLOSED

-The application process for the summer internship program 2019 closes March 15, 23:59.
-Please send the application form (together with your CV) to the email address to one of our local chapters (see below).
+Please send the application form and your CV to firstname.lastname@example.org.
 Make sure to read the Conditions of Participation.

 Juliano Mer Khamis 1958-2011